-Associate Professor and Graduate Coordinator
+Associate Professor, Associate Chair, and Graduate Coordinator

 PhD, Computer Science, Michigan State University, 2009

-Software engineering, human-computer interaction
+Computer science education, software engineering, human-computer interaction